Hands of Hope

 An end of month bonus is paid into a ‘retirement’ fund for daily workers and a generous end of year bonus is received by all participants.
 A monetary birthday gift is also given.

 A commission for every product sold, is paid to the designers at year’s end.
-In 2018, twenty-two of the group received such bonuses.
+In 2019, twenty-one of the group received such bonuses.

 The community aspect of this programme is so important.
 The participants have friends with whom to share their concerns and their joys.
 The participants also have the opportunity to join weekend workshops and seminars on health issues and family celebrations held throughout the year, commemorating Songkran (the Thai New Year Water festival), Mother’s Day and Christmas.